cuhksz-nlp/NeST-CCG/README.md

 pip install -r requirements.txt
 `

-You also need `Java 1.8` to run `tag2auto.jar`, which generate the CCG parsing results from the predicted supertags.
+You also need `Java 1.8` to run `tag2auto.jar`, which wiil generate the CCG parsing results from the predicted supertags.
 You can skip this step if you only want to get the supertagging results.

 ## Evaluation